PsiQ/qref/docs/format.md

-# HQAR Format
+# QART Format

 ## Introduction
-HQAR format is a domain-specific language (DSL) for describing quantum algorithms built on top of JSON for the purpose of resource estimation.
+QART format is a domain-specific language (DSL) for describing quantum algorithms built on top of JSON for the purpose of resource estimation.

-In HQAR, the algorithms are described as programs comprising hierarchical, directed acyclic graph (henceforth hierarchical DAGs) of subroutines.
+In QART, the algorithms are described as programs comprising hierarchical, directed acyclic graph (henceforth hierarchical DAGs) of subroutines.
 Let's break down what this means: